 Although not a legal requirement, it is considered good practice to have in place a protocol on Member / Officer relations and to review the protocol regularly.
-The Protocol does not prevent recourse to statutory provisions to address issues concerning Member / Officer relations.
+Such a protocol does not prevent recourse to statutory provisions to address issues concerning Member / Officer relations.